Virtual

 Dec None Cl,Stk (Limited) <=1 1/8m <=1 1/8m

-- Stakes races can be scheduled with distances outside the ditances listed in the chart.
+- Stakes races can be scheduled with distances and/or surfaces outside the times on the chart.

 - Statebred restricted races are limited at all tracks and the above chart does not guarantee any particular type of race at any track but the types of available races will be pulled from the available pool above.